mdahllof/gendertext/README.md

 **Mats Dahllöf, Uppsala University, 2022-11-11**

-`documentation.pdf`: Some further documentation on these Supplementary Materials.

 `fmcorp.csv`: A csv listing of the works in the corpus along with relevant metadata.

-`episodes_seasons.csv`: This file provides information about the episodes making up works published as a series of episodes.
-(We concatenated all the episodes of each season into one document in this study.)

 ## Tables over text property measures which were clearly associated with gender differences, i.e. met our size effect and significance criterion.